August 18, 2:30-4:30 pm, CHEM 100

 "Temporary, non-continuing faculty play an essential role in carrying out the educational mission of this institution.
 These faculty are a pool of talent that can enhance the quality of instruction, research, and service.
 It is therefore critical that the university ensure that this group of faculty be treated in a fair and equitable manner.
 It should be recognized that temporary, non-continuing faculty benefit the university, department, and students."
 (PPS 7.14)

-In fall 2012, the Faculty Senate’s Adjunct Faculty Committee received authorization to construct an adjunct faculty website accessible from the university homepage via the Faculty & Staff dropdown menu.
+In fall 2012, the Faculty Senate’s Nontenure Line Faculty Committee received authorization to construct an adjunct faculty website accessible from the university homepage via the Faculty & Staff dropdown menu.
 The adjunct faculty play an essential role in delivering curriculum and contributing to the culture of creativity and scholarship at Texas State University.
-This website was conceived to serve the needs and interests of the non-tenure track faculty, as well as to publicize and promote the myriad accomplishments of the Texas State adjunct faculty.
+This website was conceived to serve the needs and interests of the Texas State non-tenure track faculty, as well as to publicize and promote their myriad accomplishments.